Saguaro National Park: Climate

 According to the Köppen climate classification system, Saguaro National Park has a Hot semi-arid climate (BSh).
 According to the United States Department of Agriculture, the Plant Hardiness zone at Red Hills Visitor Center 2553 ft is 9b with an average annual extreme minimum temperature of 25.8 F, and 9a with an average annual extreme minimum temperature of 23.4 F at Rincon Mountain Visitor Center 3091 ft.

 Brief violent summer rains are usually accompanied by lightning, dust storms and flash floods.
 Some moisture at the highest elevations in the Rincons falls as snow in winter; snowmelt adds to the limited water available at lower elevations later in the year.

-Studies of the effects of climate change on the park show that its annual mean temperature rose about 4 °F (2.2 C) from 1900 to 2010.
+Studies of the effects of climate change on the park show that its annual mean temperature rose about 4 °F (2 C) from 1900 to 2010.
 Climate data below is from 2019:

 Geology

-Saguaro National Park's oldest rocks, the Pinal Schist, pre-date the formation of the contemporary Basin and Range Province, of which the park is a part, by about 1.7 billion years.
+Saguaro National Park's oldest rocks, the Pinal Schist, predate the formation of the contemporary Basin and Range Province, of which the park is a part, by about 1.7 billion years.
 The schist is exposed in the Rincon Mountain District along a dry wash off Cactus Forest Loop Drive.
 Other ancient rocks, 1.4-billion-year-old altered granites, form much of Tanque Verde Ridge in the Rincon Mountain District.

 Much later, about 600 million years ago, shallow seas covered the region around present-day Tucson; over time that led to deposition of sedimentary rocks—limestones, sandstones, and shales.
 Limestone, which occurs in the park in several places, was mined here in the late 19th century to make mortar.
-The future park land had six lime kilns, two in the Tucson Mountain District, and four in the Rincon Mountain District.
+The future park land had six lime kilns, two in the Tucson Mountain District and four in the Rincon Mountain District.
 Three, all in the Rincon Mountain District, can be visited today—two along the Cactus Forest Trail and one along the Ruiz Trail.

 About 80 million years ago tectonic plate movements induced a period of mountain building, the Laramide orogeny, which lasted until about 50 million years ago in western North America.
 Explosive volcanic eruptions formed the Tucson Mountains about 70 million years ago, and the roof of the volcano at their center collapsed to form a caldera 12 mi across.
 The caldera was eventually filled by debris flows, the intrusion of a granitic pluton, and lava flows, some as recent as 30 to 15 million years ago.
 Volcanic rocks exposed in and near the Tucson Mountain District are remnants of these events.
 Examples include large breccia exposed at Grants Pass and a granitic remnant of the magma chamber, which is visible from the Sus Picnic Area in the Tucson Mountain District.
 Not all of the molten granite reached the surface of the Tucson Mountains; some cooled and crystallized far below.